earth2observe/downscaling-tools/doc/e2o_getvar.rst

 e2o_getval gets variables from the server for a specific region (specified in the ini file) and optionally resamples those to a specified Digital Elevation Model (DEM). e2o_getvar outputs daily values in the original units.
-The script does not do any physical downscaling other than simple interpolation.
-Use the e2o_calculateEvaporation script for more elaborate downscaling options.
+The script does physical downscaling only fro Temperature and Precipitation.
+The other variables are interpolated only.

+Use the e2o_calculateEvaporation script for more elaborate downscaling options for radiation.

 Usage:
 ::